Shaun 17 Reshana 15 Tasha 13 Dave 43

 On September 1, of 1995, The McDowell Family entered a gospel singing ministry, Dave McDowell, his wife and eight children launched out on a journey that would take them through thousands of miles, a myriad of emotions and tests of faith unlike anything they had ever known.
 The three eldest (13, 15, and 17, pictured above in 1995) were full of excitement and enthusiasm for the coming adventure.

-The decision to step out in faith was not lightly made.
-After all, they were stepping out into foreign territory, even the father, David, with his musical roots, had never done anything like this before, much less with his children!
+before, much less with his children!
 With the family's help, Dave had developed and operated a Christian RV campground, offshoot of a Florida based international ministry.
-The work was hard, but the job was secure and the rewards, many: a lovely home, a lake, a swimming pool, a playground, hay rides, fishing, boating, 150 acres of woodland and campground activities were at their disposal.
-For the five younger children it was vacation all the time, new friends each week and unending succession of exciting things to do.
+The work was hard, but the job was secure and the rewards, many: a lovely place with a lake, a swimming pool, a playground, hay rides, fishing, boating, 150 acres of woodland and campground activities were at their disposal.
+For the five younger kids

 Main Page